boazbk/crypto/lec_10_public_key_intro.md

 The correctness of the decryption algorithm follows from the fact that $(g^a)^b = (g^b)^a = g^{ab}$ and hence $H(h^b)$ computed by the encryption algorithm is the same as the value $H(f^a)$ computed by the decryption algorithm.
 A simple relation between the discrete logarithm and the Diffie-Hellman system is the following:

+> # {.lemma #dhinseclem}
-__Lemma:__ If there is a polynomial time algorithm for the discrete logarithm problem then the Diffie-Hellman system is _insecure_.
+If there is a polynomial time algorithm for the discrete logarithm problem then the Diffie-Hellman system is _insecure_.

+> # {.proof data-ref="dhinseclem"}
-__Proof:__ Using a discrete logarithm algorithm, we can compute the private key $a$ from the parameters $p,g,g^a$ present in the public key, and clearly once we know the private key we can decrypt any message of our choice.
-QED
+Using a discrete logarithm algorithm, we can compute the private key $a$ from the parameters $p,g,g^a$ present in the public key, and clearly once we know the private key we can decrypt any message of our choice.

 Unfortunately, no such result is known in the other direction.
 However in the random oracle model, we can prove that this protocol is secure assuming the task of computing $g^{ab}$ from $g^a$ and $g^b$ (which is now known as the _Diffie Hellman problem_) is hard.[^DDH]